AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 - Facebook, Twitter, Instagram sponsored posts.

-Essentially, any advertising that shares a domain with content cannot be blocked by a DNS-level blocker.
+Basically, any ad that shares a domain with content cannot be blocked by a DNS-level blocker.

-### Is there a chance to handle this in the future?
+### Any possibility of dealing with this in the future?

 DNS will never be enough to do this.
 Your only option is to use a content blocking proxy like what we do in the [standalone AdGuard applications][adguard].
-We’re going to bring this feature support to AdGuard Home in the future.
-Unfortunately, even in this case, there still will be cases when this won’t be enough or would require quite complicated configuration.
+We’ll be adding support for this feature to AdGuard Home in the future.
+Unfortunately, even then there will still be cases there it won’t be enough or it will require quite complicated configuration.

 [adguard]: https://adguard.com/

-## Why am I getting `bind: address already in use` error when trying to install on Ubuntu? {#bindinuse}
+## Why do I get `bind: address already in use` error when trying to install on Ubuntu? {#bindinuse}

 This happens because the port 53 on `localhost`, which is used for DNS, is already taken by another program.
-Ubuntu comes with a local DNS called `systemd-resolved`, which uses the address `127.0.0.53:53` and thus prevents AdGuard Home from binding to `127.0.0.1:53`.
-You can see that by running:
+Ubuntu comes with a local DNS called `systemd-resolved`, which uses the address `127.0.0.53:53`, thus preventing AdGuard Home from binding to `127.0.0.1:53`.
+You can see this by running:

 ```sh
 sudo lsof -i :53